mannymand/netmanagement/README.md

 # Network Management Tool
 Program to allow network administrators to supervise individual devices in a network, whether it be a switch, a router or any other SNMP enabled device.
 The objective of this final project was to write a tool in C++ that allows management of a network that may have up to 10 switches and 5 routers.
-Another requirement for this project was being able to turn a network device on or off and print information about the respective device.

 This program achieves the following;
 •Initializes the random access file switches.dat to 10 empty records